BasavaG/MasterThesis/README.md

+# MasterThesis :
-# MasterThesis : Frankfurt University of Applied Scieces Author: Basavaraj Prakash Gangadhar.
+Author : Basavaraj Prakash Gangadhar
 This repository contains the codes and notebooks used for master thesis.

 # Hardware :